jmuzquiz/SQLproject/README.md

 | AWS         | 2593         |
 | Tableau     | 2458         |

-*Table of the top 5 most in-demand skills in data scientist job postings*

-### 4. Skills Based on Salary
+## 4. Skills Based on Salary for Remote Data Scientist Roles
-Exploring the average salaries associated with different skills revealed which skills are the highest paying.
-This SQL query identifies and ranks the top 25 skills that are most in demand for data scientist roles offering work-from-home opportunities, based on their average yearly salaries.
-By exploring these average salaries, it reveals which skills are the highest paying and provides insights into their relative value in the data scientist job market.
+This SQL query was designed to provide insights into the most lucrative skills for remote data scientist roles.
+By aggregating average salaries associated with each skill and ranking them, it aimed to identify which skills commanded higher compensation in the remote job market for data scientists.

 ```sql